 Workplace Accidents: Employer’s Responsibility

 In most states, employers are required to have workers’ compensation insurance to cover the employees in case of injuries.
 The employer must ensure that the workplace is safe and secure for the employees.
 In the case of accidents leading to injuries in the workplace, the employee is entitled to receive a settlement under the workers’ compensation insurance provisions.
 When the worker is injured, a claim is filed with the insurance company by the employer.
 The insurance company then pays medical expenses together with disability benefits.
+Thus, as a business person investing in this type of insurance will help you in the future to cover any injuries that may happen to your premisses.
+You could visit Scotti Insurance to know more about this insurance and your responsibilities as an employer.

 Employers without workers’ compensation insurance are subject to penalties, civil liabilities, and criminal prosecution.
 The employer must perform some or all of the following duties: